Mundaring, Western Australia

-Mundaring is a suburb located 34 km east of Perth, Western Australia on the Great Eastern Highway.
+Mundaring (pron: mun-DAIR-ing) is a suburb located 34 km east of Perth, Western Australia on the Great Eastern Highway.
 The suburb is located within the Shire of Mundaring.

 The Aboriginal name of the area "Mindah-lung", said to mean "a high place on a high place", was anglicised to become "Mundaring".

 The Mundaring area is considered to be part of the Perth Hills area.

 Newspapers

 The Mundaring region is currently well served by weekly and monthly newspapers: